Academic Regulations and Procedures

 Obtaining Documents Originating From Another Agency or Institution

-In accordance with record release standards, we do not release documents that have become the property of Benedictine College through a legal release to a third party (Benedictine).
-We are not the official, legal custodian of record for any documents that did not originate at Benedictine College and therefore do not have the legal authority to release them.
-This includes documents such as high school records, ACT/SAT scores, AP/IB scores or college transcripts from other institutions.
-These records are the property of the College and are for our internal college purposes only.
-Please contact the originating agency, organization or institution that produced the original records to obtain a legal copy.
+In accordance with record release standards, the College does not release documents that have become the property of the College through a legal release to a third party (Benedictine).
+The College is not the official, legal custodian of record for any documents that did not originate at Benedictine College and therefore does not have the legal authority to release them to anyone else.
+This includes documents such as high school records, ACT/SAT scores, AP/IB scores, or college transcripts, from other institutions.
+These records are the property of the College and are for our internal College purposes only.
+Students need to contact the originating agency, organization, or institution that produced the original records to obtain a legal copy if they want a copy for their own use.

 Study Abroad